dcbanaynal-blip/BookWise/docs/receipts-capture-plan.md

 - [ ] **6.6** Implement role-aware UI states: bookkeepers see only receipts they own (upload -> post), accountants see review/approval queues; no unassigned records exist because the uploader is the default owner.
 - [ ] **6.7** Support multi-select uploads (hundreds at a time) with per-file progress, retry, and ownership indicators so concurrent bookkeepers can ingest large batches without conflicts.
 - [ ] **6.8** Provide UI to bulk reassign receipts (with audit notes) so bookkeepers explicitly hand off capture/posting responsibility for 100+ receipt batches when needed.
+- [ ] **6.9** Add ownership-type facets (Sole Prop, Partnership, Corporation, etc.) to receipts list/review UI so bookkeepers can filter and group work by entity classification.

 ## Phase 7 - Posting Workflow & Transaction Finalization
 - [ ] **7.1** Expose "Ready to Post" queue endpoints filtering receipts with completed OCR but pending decisions, including assignment metadata/pagination (since every receipt has an owner from upload).